hanaerachid/docker/README.md

 `docker compose up -d`

-You can now test modifications locally with the current FQDN (by default `georchestra-127-0-1-1.traefik.me`).
+You can now test modifications locally with the current FQDN (by default `localhost`).

 **3. Debug**